31st August 2021

 Importance of an IP Mindset

-This episode features Bowman Heiden Co-Director CIP and visiting professor at University of California, Berkeley.
+This episode features Bowman Heiden Co-Director CIP and visiting professor at the University of California, Berkeley.
 He talks about the importance of an IP mindset through education.

 Highlights of the Importance of an IP Mindset: